dnc77/dev-cpp/lib/encode/elgamal/readme.txt

 2. Construct the class passing these as parameters.
 3. Choose a message to encode.
 4. For each character to encode in a message, an elchar struct is returned by the encode function.
-Consider using the elbug structure.
+Consider using the elbuf structure.
 5. For further details refer to main.cpp.